Wall Street Breakfast: U.S., China Strike Trade Deals

 In an effort to regain its core customers, McDonald's (NYSE:MCD) wants its franchisees to help change everything, from the way customers order food to how employees provide service.
 The "unprecedented" initiative, called "Experience of the Future," will see McDonald's pony up a big chunk of the money for upgrades that can cost anywhere from $150K to $700K per location.

-South Korea's transport ministry has issued its first compulsory recall, ordering Hyundai (OTC:HYMLF) and Kia (OTC:KIMTF) to recall 240,000 vehicles after a tip-off from a whistleblower.
+South Korea's transport ministry has issued its first compulsory recall, ordering Hyundai (OTCPK:HYMLF) and Kia (OTCPK:KIMTF) to recall 240,000 vehicles after a tip-off from a whistleblower.
 It's also investigating whether or not the automakers allegedly covered up the five flaws, which affect 12 models, including the Elantra, Sonata, Santa Fe and Genesis.

 Uber's bid to shift its litigation with Waymo (GOOG, GOOGL) to arbitration has been rejected in court, in a win for Alphabet's self-driving car unit.
 UBER had pressed to move the case - a dispute centering on former Google engineer Anthony Levandowski, who left the company and sold his self-driving truck start-up to Uber shortly thereafter - behind closed doors.